Skip to content

 Stretching across from Morocco to Egypt and down to Chad, the Sahara Desert is the largest hot desert in the world and encompasses more than 9.4 million square kilometers.
 One of the most interesting features of the Saharan Desert are the ergs, which are “seas” made of sand dunes that can stretch hundreds of kilometers.
 The largest and most famous is Erg Chebbi, where dunes can reach heights of up to 150 meters!

 Intrepid travelers can also take advantage of fun adventures in the Sahara Desert, such as camel riding, being buried neck-deep in the sand (which supposedly helps rheumatism), and even overnight glamping.
-Enjoy unparalleled views of the starry sky, the silence of the desert, and the crackling of the campfire by staying overnight at one of the few desert camps near Erg Chebbi.
+Spending the night in the desert offers a great sense of peace, as you are surrounded by silence and a sky free from light pollution.
+Enjoy unparalleled views of the starry sky, the crackling of the campfire, and cherish the unforgettable moment when you gaze up at the Milky Way stretching above the dunes by staying overnight at one of the few desert camps near Erg Chebbi.

 Luxury desert glamping when travel to Morocco, The Valfers